You searched for:

 “affinity”

-1. A natural understanding and sympathy between people: "Many classical musicians have an affinity for jazz."
+1. A feeling of closeness, understanding, and sympathy between people: Some classical musicians also have an affinity for jazz.

-"She felt an affinity with all of those who suffered in that their pains were her pains."
+Sarah felt an affinity with all of those who suffered because their pains were also her pains.

 affinity, infinity